The Members of CEAT Limited

 PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS

 Details as applicable concerning particulars of Loans Guarantees and Investments underSection 186 of the Act are provided in the Financial Statements.

 RELATED PARTY TRANSACTIONS

-The paid up equity capital of the Company as on March 31 2016 was Rs.
-4045.01 Lacs.The said shares are listed on the BSE Limited and the National Stock Exchange of IndiaLimited.
-There is no change in the paid-up capital of the Company during the year underreview.
+The paid-up equity capital of the Company as on March 31 2021 was RS 4045.01 Lacs.The said shares are listed on the BSE Limited and the National Stock Exchange of IndiaLimited.
+There was no change in the paid-up capital of the Company during the year underreview.

 EXTRACT OF ANNUAL RETURN